Ritika-a/Detection-of-Objects-in-a-Tunnel-Using-Deep-Learning/README.md

 3. If you want to visualize the results , open up yolo_test_ritika.ipnyb.
 4. Run the jupyter notebook.

+A)FROM THIS REPOSITORY - I have not uploaded the images or labels for training the data.
+To  run the darkflow code for your own dataset, you can got go to the official Darkflow page and follow the instructions. https://github.com/thtrieu/darkflow.
+I have provided a ipnyb file, yolo_train_ritika and yolo_test_ritika to train as well as generate predictions for your own data.

 B) FROM THE ZIP FILE NAMED "DATS 6501 - Capstone Project - Ritika Agarwal"
 1. Navigate to Darkflow folder with setup.py
 2. According to the darflow author thtrieu, you need to  build the Cython extensions.
 In order to do so, in the darkflow directory run      the    following command 'python setup.py build_ext --inplace'.
 You will be able to see installations in the cython_utils directory.